 Dr. Pete Mykytyn, chair and professor of management - Mykytyn’s research focuses on using information systems to achieve and sustain a competitive advantage; the relationship between information systems and the law, with special emphasis on intellectual property (patents, copyrights, and trademarks) as they relate to information systems and electronic commerce and the use of group support systems to improve and support decision making with special interests involving virtual teams.

 Dr. Ed O’Donnell, Emerson Groennert professor of accountancy - O'Donnell's research examines how people use accounting information to make decisions.
 His basic research examines how characteristics of the decision maker and variables in the decision environment influence professional judgment and diagnostic reasoning in accounting contexts.
 O'Donnell's applied research examines ways to improve auditing decisions and develop more effective frameworks for more enterprise risk management and information technology governance.

 Dr. Marcus Odom, professor of accountancy and Deloitte & Touche faculty fellow – Odom’s research interests include internal auditing, fraud auditing, the impact of new technology on accounting information systems and the behavioral implications of new technology on system users.
 Odom co-authored a journal article on cyber-slacking in the workplace.

-Dr. Mark Peterson, chair of the department of finance and Gordon & Sharon Teel professor of finance– Peterson’s expertise includes short selling and closed-end funds.
+Dr. Mark Peterson, associate dean and Gordon & Sharon Teel professor of finance– Peterson’s expertise includes short selling and closed-end funds.
 Peterson has also served as a visiting economist at the Office of Economic Analysis, U.S. Securities and Exchange Commission.